respawn-app/FlowMVI/docs/quickstart.md

 ---

-[^1]: Although container is a slightly different concept usually, we don't have this kind of separation and we use the name "store" for our business logic unit already, so the name was kinda "free" to define what it will mean for FlowMVI
+[^1]: Although container is a slightly different concept usually, we don't have this kind of separation and we use the name "store" for our business logic unit already, so the name was "free" to define what it will mean for FlowMVI